Richmond Fed Grows Faster

-Every month, I write about several Federal reserve districts.
-Federal reserve districts publish important information about the manufacturing sector in each district.
+Every month, I write about several Federal Reserve districts.
+Federal Reserve districts publish important information about the manufacturing sector in each district.
 I use this data to get a better overview of the US economy and to predict economic activities.
 Note that single reports are very volatile.
-The information is useful, but the best use comes at the end of each month, when I update my average indicators of every important topic.
+The information is useful, but the best use comes at the end of each month when I update my average indicators of every important topic.

 The economic indicators are: